MicrosoftDocs/ai-builder/ai-builder-docs/overview.md

 ## Download: AI Builder no code AI Cheat Sheet

-**Download the guide here: [No code AI Cheat Sheet by AI Builder (landscape size poster)](https://aka.ms/aibuildercheatsheet)**
+**Download the guide here: [No code AI Cheat Sheet by AI Builder (landscape poster)](https://aka.ms/aibuildercheatsheet)**

 :::image type="content" source="media/no-code-ai-cheat-sheet.png" alt-text="Screenshot of no code AI Cheat Sheet by AI Builder.":::

-Download and print the AI Builder no code AI Cheat Sheet (landscape size poster) to keep it handy and get help creating prompts.
+Download and print the AI Builder no code AI Cheat Sheet (landscape poster) to keep it handy and get help creating prompts.

 ### See also